bradfitz/issue-tracker-behaviors/README.md

 User shows up in the issue tracker: "Hey, I really like **foo**!
 How about you add **baz**?
 It would be great!"

+## The cookie licker

+* "Can I work on this?"

+... then proceeds to never work on it.

+(courtesy @jakebailey)

+## The At-er

+`@`-mentions a bunch of project contributors, hoping to get more attention to their issue.

+(BTW, if you ever need attention on an issue, be sure to mention
+@jakebailey who suggested this item)